amenezes/headers-container/README.md

 This folder have all PHP, JS and CSS files to run [headers](https://github.com/oshp/headers)-ui.

 ### data/
-A mininum container for share volume with others containers.
+A mininum container image for share volume with others containers.
 Data shared are:
 - application files
 `./app/:/var/www/html`
 - database data